darashizuka/Pore-forming-proteins/README.md

 This script will:
 - Download a zipped folder from Google Drive
 - Extract it to the project root
+After this step, you should see a Data/ folder in your project directory

 ### 4. Run the main pipeline script
 ```bash